gwu-cs-sysprog/lectures/03/01_lecture.md

 What are the functions involved in the creation, termination, and coordination between processes?

 - `fork` - Create a new, child, process from the state of the calling process.
-- `getpid`, `getppid` - get the unique identifier for the process, or for its parent.
+- `getpid`, `getppid` - get the unique identifier (the Process ID, or pid) for the process, or for its parent.
 - `exit` - This is the function to terminate a process.
 - `wait` - A parent awaits a child exiting.
 - `exec` - Execute a new *program* using the current process^[This is a little bit like when an agent transforms from a normal citizen in the Matrix.].